How Much Would Free College Cost?

 • The Tennessee Promise program covers the cost of college tuition for students attending Tennessee community colleges.

-• The original America’s College Promise proposal was based on the Tennessee Promise program.
+• The original America’s College Promise proposal was based off of the Tennessee Promise program.

 • The Oregon Promise program covers the cost of college tuition for students attending Oregon community colleges.